You’ve been freelance writing for several months now, but don’t seem to be advancing.

 You’ve felt a sense of relief, and a bit energized, right?

 That’s what you’ve been missing by sitting on that chair from morning to evening.
 It’s not healthy, plus it’s counterproductive.

 For your health, always get off your seat from time to time and do some physical activity.
 Better still, set up an exercise program throughout the week.
 Get the blood pumping in your body and your muscles moving.
 You certainly don’t want to grow fat and develop health problems from a sedentary lifestyle.

 Even when you sit, you must always adopt a proper posture.

 The University of Washington gives the following guidelines on proper sitting posture:

 You might need to replace your chair with an ergonomic one.
 And if you’re seriously health conscious, go for a standing desk.

-By maintaining a proper sitting posture, you’ll also find yourself working longer without tiring.
+By maintaining a great sitting posture, you’ll also find yourself working longer without tiring.

-Copy-pasted proposals are a huge turn-off to potential clients.
+Copy-pasted proposals are a huge turn-off to potential customers.

 Sending duplicate proposals to multiple clients is a sign that you have nothing unique to offer any of the clients.
 You certainly can’t convince high-value clients of your expertise in this manner.
 You would rather spend 1 hour writing 4 great proposals with the potential of landing clients, than sending 50 duplicate proposals which won’t attract any client’s attention.